-That’s right, volunteering has benefits beyond the good deeds themselves.
+That’s right; volunteering has benefits beyond the good deeds themselves.
 Research has found that adults who volunteer may live longer than non-volunteers.
 Now, we’re certainly not saying to give up working out and eating healthy, but finding some time to volunteer could be a great boost for your health.

 The happiness effect

 Helping others is also known to have a positive effect on your mental health.
 Making a difference in someone else’s life makes you feel good — it’s human nature!
-In fact, that positive energy that you get from doing a good deed has a name: it’s called a “helpers’ high.”
+In fact, that positive energy that you get from doing a good deed has a name: It’s called a “helpers’ high.”
 It’s thanks to endorphins, your body’s feel-good chemicals.

 Here are a five more reasons to get out and lend a hand:

-- It reminds you to appreciate what you have: Volunteering at a soup kitchen or a hospital?
+- It reminds you to appreciate what you have.
+Volunteering at a soup kitchen or a hospital?
 Helping those who are going through a hard time can really put things in perspective.

-- You feel socially connected: Getting out in the community, interacting with people and making friends are all good ways to ward off loneliness and depression.
+- You feel socially connected.
+Getting out in the community, interacting with people and making friends are all good ways to ward off loneliness and depression.

-- You gain a renewed sense of purpose: Older adults who are retired may find new meaning and direction in their lives.
+- You gain a renewed sense of purpose.
+Older adults who are retired may find new meaning and direction in their lives.

-- It gives your self-esteem a boost: It feels good to be needed and appreciated.
+- It gives your self-esteem a boost.
+It feels good to be needed and appreciated.

-- It keeps you sharp: Participating in activities that are meaningful and productive may lower the risk of dementia.
+- It keeps you sharp.
+Participating in activities that are meaningful and productive may lower the risk of dementia.